jakov1002/SA_housing_prices/README.md

 4. Queried the uploaded data with SQL for interesting insights.

 I uploaded the dataset in both its raw and clean forms.

+*Used my preferred database administration tool's "set as default" option on the corresponding database and schema when writing SQL queries.